scrapinghub/splash/docs/scripting-ref.rst

 :ref:`splash-response-body` is not available in a :ref:`splash-on-response-headers` callback because response body is not read yet.
-Thats the point of :ref:`splash-on-response-headers` method: you can abort reading of the response body using :ref:`splash-response-abort` method.
+That's the point of :ref:`splash-on-response-headers` method: you can abort reading of the response body using :ref:`splash-response-abort` method.